DanielTockan/Skii/README.md

 #### Resorts & Single Resort Page

-For an alternate view to see all the resorts in our database the resorts button in our navigation bar leads the user to this page.
+For an alternate view to see all the resorts in our database, the resorts button in our navigation bar leads the user to this page:

 ![Ski Resorts](./resources/screenshots/resorts.png)

-This view was achieved by mapping the resorts from our database into cards on a page, like so:
+The display was achieved by mapping the resorts from our database into cards on a page, like so:

 ```js
 {resorts.map((resort, index) => {